A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsection{Benchmark Data Collection}

-To evaluate the performance of the localization, body orientation estimation and tracking methods detailed above, we produced a manually annotated dataset which consists of four to five subjects moving and interacting in defined ways at the study site described above.
-The benchmark dataset includes a group of people 1) walking together, 2) walking past each other, or 3) conversing in place while changing facing orientations.
+In order to methodically assess the effectiveness of our system for localization, body orientation estimation, and tracking, we created an annotated dataset.
+This dataset features four to five individuals moving and interacting within the study site.
+The benchmark dataset encompasses scenarios where people are 1) walking together, 2) walking past each other, or 3) conversing in place while adjusting their facing orientations.